KeturahDev/pig-latin/README.md

 * input: ApplE
 * output: ApplE

-The program adds "ay" to single-letter words beginning with a vowel.
+The program adds "way" to single-letter words beginning with a vowel.
 * input: i
 * output: iay